snowplow-archive/snowplow.github.com/_posts/2016-10-23-schema-registries-and-strata-and-hadoop-world-nyc-2016.md

 It was great to attend our first Strata + Hadoop World in New York - we will definitely be coming back.
 It's an impressive event - bigger and more diverse than the London one.
 All the major players and vendors are there, and it's a good opportunity to catch up with big data's big personalities!

 In terms of big trends: the general buzz around Spark seems to be dying down - presumably because Spark usage is so pervasive now, and the platform is maturing.
 Kafka talks were plentiful and well-attended, with a lot of user appetite to understand how to get the best out of the tool.
-It was also nice to see the Apache Flink project gaining mind share.
+It was also nice to see the Apache Flink project steadily gaining mind share.

 [strata-nyc-2016]: http://conferences.oreilly.com/strata/hadoop-big-data-ny/
 [alex-talk]: http://conferences.oreilly.com/strata/hadoop-big-data-ny/public/schedule/detail/51526